ifIMust/room_generator/README.md

 Edit config.toml, set `UseSrsrpy = yes`, and set `SrsrServer` to the srsr server's address.

 ## Further Work
-- Restructure the project to work with gunicorn.
-- Use gunicorn configuration to standardize port binding.
 - Add API tests.
 - Permit client to request a room type.
 - Generate other, more interesting room shapes.